 Field of battle experiment

-Putting vengeance to one side, an even bleaker perspective on the mentality behind the Afghanistan occupation is that this has been a ‘field of battle’ experiment.
+Putting vengeance to one side, an even bleaker perspective on the strategy behind the Afghanistan occupation is that this has been a ‘field of battle’ experiment.
 One of two, the other still ongoing (but almost over) in Iraq.

 The Western superpower antagonises a fundamentalist Arab country via invasion.
-This brings about an inevitable insurgent para-military anti-occupation resistance campaign and potentially, attracts and concentrates a lot of the psychotically angry fundamentalist terrorists in the region, and the Middle-East, and Northern Africa.
+This brings about an inevitable insurgent military anti-occupation resistance campaign and potentially, attracts and concentrates a lot of the psychotically angry fundamentalist terrorists in the region, and the Middle-East, and Northern Africa.

 No. I really don’t think so.